 Export controls maintained for foreign policy purposes require annual extension according to the provisions of Section 6 of the Export Administration Act of 1979, as amended (the EAA).
 Section 6(f) of the EAA requires the President to submit a report to Congress to extend the controls.
 Authority to submit the report has been delegated to the Secretary of Commerce.
 Section 6(f) of the EAA requires the report to specify the determinations or considerations of the Secretary (as delegated by the President) with respect to the criteria set forth in Section 6(b) of the EAA established for imposing, extending, or expanding foreign policy controls.
-This report complies with all of the requirements set out in the EAA for extending, amending, or imposing foreign policy controls.
+This report complies with all of the requirements set out in the EAA for extending, amending, or imposing foreign policy-based export controls.

-The Department of Commerce is acting under the authority conferred by Executive Order 13222 of August 17, 2001 (Executive Order), as extended most recently by the Notice of August 12, 2011 (76 FR 50661 (August 16, 2011)).
+The Department of Commerce is acting under the authority conferred by Executive Order 13222 of August 17, 2001 (Executive Order), as extended most recently by the Notice of August 15, 2012 (77 Fed.
+Reg.
+49699 (Aug.
+16, 2012)).
 In that Executive Order, the President, by reason of the expiration of the EAA, invoked his authority, including authority under the International Emergency Economic Powers Act (IEEPA), to continue in effect the system of controls that had been maintained under the EAA.
-Under a policy of conforming actions under the Executive Order to those under the EAA, the Department of Commerce, insofar as appropriate, is following the provisions of Section 6 of the EAA with regard to extending foreign policy controls.
+Under a policy of conforming actions under the Executive Order to those under the EAA, the Department of Commerce, insofar as appropriate, is following the provisions of Section 6 of the EAA with regard to extending foreign policy-based export controls.

-With this report, all foreign policy export controls discussed herein are hereby extended for the period from January 21, 2012, to January 20, 2013.
-The Bureau of Industry and Security (BIS) of the Department of Commerce is taking this action pursuant to the recommendation of the Secretary of State.
+The Bureau of Industry and Security (BIS) of the Department of Commerce extends with this report all foreign policy export controls described in this report for the period from January 21, 2013, to January 20, 2014.
+BIS takes this action pursuant to the recommendation of the Secretary of State.
 As further authorized by the EAA, foreign policy export controls remain in effect for replacement parts and for parts contained in goods subject to such controls.
 The controls administered in accordance with procedures established pursuant to Section 309(c) of the Nuclear Nonproliferation Act of 1978 similarly remain in effect.

 Each Chapter of this report describes a particular category of foreign policy controls and delineates modifications that have taken place over the past year.
-Although this report covers the 2011 calendar year, most of the statistical data presented in the report are based on fiscal year 2011 export licensing statistics, unless otherwise noted.
+Although this report covers the 2012 calendar year, the statistical data presented in the report is based on fiscal year 2012 export licensing statistics, unless otherwise noted.
 BIS generates this data from the computer system it uses to process and track export license activity.
-Due to the tabulating procedures used by the system in accounting for occasional license applications that list more than one country or destination, the system has certain limitations as a means of gathering data.
+The data included may overcount a small number of licenses because the computer system has some limitations in tabulating the occasional license application listing more than one Export Commodity Classification Number (ECCN) or country of destination.
 In addition, BIS bases the data in this report on values contained in issued export licenses.
-Such values may not represent the values of actual shipments made against those licenses, because in some cases an exporter may ship only a portion of the value of an approved license or may not ship at all.
+Such values may not represent the values of actual shipments made against those licenses because an exporter ultimately might not export all the items described in an application.